rogadev/vonroga/README.md

 I'm Ryan Roga.
 Aspiring junior web developer, working on a diploma in Web and Mobile Application Development at VIU (Vancouver Island University).
 I'm starting year 2 this fall (2021).
 This summer I spent most of my time learning Vue, React, Node, and Express.
-I've also been working on a few small side projects.
+I've also been working on a few small side projects for my business.

 Four years ago I started my own small business here on Vancouver Island.
 We currently have 2 locations and a small but amazing crew.
 In 2019 we earned the Torch Award and were nominated again for 2020.
 I believe my purpose in life is making things better and I am passionate about being the best at what I do.